Boy Abunda: 'Bilang'

 Abunda, in joint venture with Star Music composed his first single, disco-pop 'Bilang' for Pride Month.
 He is credited with the lyrics and overall production of the six-soundtrack extended play ‘Say It Clear Say It Loud.’

 Personal life

 Abunda is openly gay and has been in a relationship with partner Elmer "Bong" Quintana since 1983.
-Although Abunda is a practicing Catholic Church and Marian devotee, he is a supporter of LGBTQ rights by country or territory and same-sex marriage, expressing disagreement with the Church's stand on homosexuality.
+Although Abunda is a practicing Roman Catholic and Marian devotee, he is a supporter of LGBTQ rights and same-sex marriage, expressing disagreement with the Church's stand on homosexuality.
 He denounced the 2016 Orlando Nightclub Shooting, which has been recorded as the deadliest incident of violence against LGBT people in the United States.

 On June 23, 2010, Abunda became a part-time professor at Philippine Women's University, teaching radio and television to Communication Arts students.
 He currently resides in Quezon City.

-Abunda's sister, Maria Fe Abunda, currently serves as a congresswoman for Eastern Samar.
-She had previously served as the mayor of Borongan.
+Abunda's sister, Maria Fe Abunda, previously served as a congresswoman for Eastern Samar from 2019 to 2025 and also previously served as the mayor of Borongan from 2010 to 2019.

 In 2014, Abunda was hospitalised due to a liver problem.